MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ![qdk workflow](~/media/quantum-development-kit-flow-diagram.svg)

 1. **Write your quantum code.** You can write your Q# program with the [hosted Jupyter Notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace.
-If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter Notebooks.
+If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview) using the QDK extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64), [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

-2. **Use libraries to keep your code high level.** The [quantum libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.
+2. **Use libraries to keep your code high level.** The open-source [quantum libraries](xref:microsoft.quantum.libraries.overview) help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.
+They include “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.

 3. **Integrate with classical software.** The Quantum Development Kit allows you to [integrate Q# programs with Python and .NET](xref:microsoft.quantum.user-guide-qdk.overview.host-programs), enabling a quantum software developer to take advantage of a lot of the advances made in classical computing in the past 70 years.
-You can also reuse and submit your existing Qiskit and Cirq source code with little to no change.
+You can also reuse and submit your existing [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit.portal) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq.portal) source code with little to no change.

-4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run a small instance of your program and see what it does without actual hardware access.
+4. **Run your quantum code in simulation.**  Once you’ve written your program, you’ll want to use [quantum simulators](xref:microsoft.quantum.machines.overview) – classical programs that simulate the behavior of a quantum system, so that you can run and debug your quantum algorithms written in Q#.

 5. **Estimate resources.**  Before running on quantum hardware, you’ll need to figure out whether your program can run on existing hardware.
 You can use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator) to tell you the physical resource estimates you need and how long your program will take.

-6. **Run your code on quantum hardware.** Finally, the last step is using [Azure Quantum](xref:microsoft.quantum.submit-jobs) to run your program on quantum hardware!
+6. **Run your code on quantum hardware.** Finally, the last step is using [Azure Quantum](xref:microsoft.quantum.submit-jobs) to run your program on [quantum hardware](xref:microsoft.quantum.reference.qc-target-list).

-> [!Note]
+> [!NOTE]
-> You use the same Q# code for all steps of the workflow.
-In the short term you might have to tweak some portions of the code to account for the current hardware limitations.
-But in the long run you’ll be able to switch between various simulators and hardware providers without any code modifications.
+> Azure Quantum is a flexible ecosystem.
+You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits.
+To use these features, you must install the [*azure-quantum* Python package](xref:microsoft.quantum.install-qdk.overview).

 ## Providers available on Azure Quantum